OdayAhmad98/Blood-Brain-Barrier-Permeability-Prediction-/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------
 # Usage Notes
-1- Import the BBB_Test Notebook
+1- Import the BBB_Test Notebook <br>
-2- Run until the line when importing the .pth model
-3- Replace the path from google colab to the cnn_bbb_entire_model.pth that is present in the repo 4- Choose the SMILE you want and input the string into the cell 5- Run the notebook till the end and check the result
+2- Run until the line when importing the .pth model <br> 3- Replace the path from google colab to the cnn_bbb_entire_model.pth that is present in the repo <br> 4- Choose the SMILE you want and input the string into the cell <br> 5- Run the notebook till the end and check the result <br>